-The study of philosophy will introduce you to key ideas in a range of areas of inquiry including epistemology, ethics, logic, metaphysics, the history of philosophy and the philosophy of disciplines such as art, science, education and politics.
+The study of philosophy will introduce you to key ideas in a range of areas of inquiry including epistemology, ethics, logic, metaphysics, the history of philosophy, and the philosophy of disciplines such as art, science, education and politics.
 You will receive intellectual training in the critical evaluation of theories and arguments, and learn how to construct arguments and communicate ideas in a clear and powerful way.
 You will also acquire advanced analytical reasoning skills and general problem-solving abilities.
 In addition, philosophy will help you develop sound methods of research and analysis that can be applied in your other courses.

-Careers: Graduates enjoy careers in fields including diplomatic and foreign affairs, the arts, financial services, business, law, public policy, social science, teaching and globalisation, health, development and the environment.
-You will undertake advancedlevel coursework in microeconomics or macroeconomics, including relevant study of econometrics.
+Careers: Graduates enjoy careers in fields including diplomatic and foreign affairs, the arts, financial services, business, law, public policy, social science, teaching and academia.